-Have you ever heard about Stuarts Town….a sixteenth century settlement by religious refugee Scots believed to be on land that is now Beaufort, SC.?
+Have you ever heard about Stuarts Town….an early 17th century settlement by religious refugee Scots believed to be on land that is now Beaufort, SC.?
 The Sunday Post & Courier has a story of archaeological activity in Beaufort and also gives some background including how the English proprietors felt the Scottish colony would be a welcome buffer against the Spanish influence to the South.

 “Because almost all the Scottish settlers had been imprisoned in their homeland for their beliefs, they particularly wanted peace in Carolina.
 They hoped to establish friendly relations with the Spanish and become trading partners.
 Already they had allied with the Yamasee in the area, even providing the Natives with shotguns and pistols.

 But the Spanish had a different attitude about the Scots: They saw the newcomers as intruders on their territory, which they had claimed since the time of Christopher Columbus.